 - Filing of documents at the Companies Registry including changes of registered office, changes of directors and secretary

 As your Company Secretary we can also offer the preparation and submission of the confirmation statement.

 - Has AGM notice/agenda been sent out in appropriate time to all members?

 - Have all members been sent a copy of the accounts?

 - Has auditor been sent notices of all meetings?

 - Have details of directors’ re-elections been attended to?

 - Have details of dividend payments been attended to?

-- Have annual return and accounts been filed at Companies House?
+- Have confirmation statements and accounts been filed at Companies House?